MicrosoftDocs/sql-docs/docs/relational-databases/user-defined-functions/scalar-udf-inlining.md

 For every T-SQL scalar UDF, the [sys.sql_modules](../system-catalog-views/sys-sql-modules-transact-sql.md) catalog view includes a property called `is_inlineable`, which indicates whether or not a UDF can be inline or not.
 A value of 1 indicates that it can be used inline, and 0 indicates otherwise.
 This property will have a value of 1 for all inline TVFs as well.
 For all other modules, the value will be 0.

+>[!NOTE]
-**Note:** If a scalar UDF can be inline, it does not imply that it will always be inlined.
+>If a scalar UDF can be inline, it does not imply that it will always be inlined.
 SQL Server will decide (on a per-query, per-UDF basis) whether to inline a UDF or not.
 For instance, if the UDF definition runs into thousands of lines of code, SQL Server might choose not to inline it.
 Another example is a UDF in a `GROUP BY` clause - which will not be inlined.
 This decision is made when the query referencing a scalar UDF is compiled.

 ### Checking whether inlining has happened or not